 Ibrahim Rauza – Bijapur Tourist Places

 Walking towards the building from the gate, you cannot but notice the symmetry of the two buildings, again hidden a bit by the entry gate-like structure.
 Two domes on either side have many small-carved minarets dancing around them.
 We walked through the gateway that had colorful palkis or palanquins with the number 786 written on them.
 I wondered what it could be when the lady at the shoe counter told me that it is used during Moharram to carry Alams.

-We went inside and the serene calm environment with only two old buildings standing on the stone platform surrounded by the jail like staff quarters.
+We went inside and the serene calm environment with only two old buildings standing on the stone platform surrounded by the jail-like staff quarters.
 It was like a playground for many birds.
 Bright green parakeets had their favorite hiding place in the ornate Chajja of the mosque.
-While pigeons it seemed were rehearsing their collective flights from lawns to rooftop while circling around the domes.
+While pigeons it seemed were rehearsing their collective flights from lawns to rooftops while circling around the domes.
 I sat in front of the mosque with the intent to study the elements of architecture.

 Lattice Windows & Persian Calligraphy

-The same person told me that from the tomb goes a tunnel to Sangeeta Mahal – which is four km’s away from this place.
+The same person told me that from the tomb goes a tunnel to Sangeeta Mahal – which is four km away from this place.
 He even said that the labyrinth carved on the entrance of the tomb indicates the passage as it goes.
 Which of course seems too far-fetched to be true.
-But a sole labyrinth carved here on entrance does sound intriguing with nothing to match it anywhere else in the monument.
+But a sole labyrinth carved here on the entrance does sound intriguing with nothing to match it anywhere else in the monument.

 The best way to go to these places is to take a city bus – which is very comfortable and announces every stop.
 There are shared autos as well, but I prefer to use public transport wherever available – safe and economical.

 Recommend you to read the following travel blog posts.